pivotal-cf/azure-blobstore-resource/README.md

 ### `out`: Upload a blob to the container.

 Uploads a file to the container.
 After uploading the blob it will create a new snapshot of the blob.
+If `regexp` is specified, the new file will be uploaded to the directory that the regex searches in.
+If `versioned_file` is specified, the new file will be uploaded as a new version of that file.

 #### Parameters

 * `file`: *Required.* Path to the file to upload, provided by an output of a task.
+If multiple files are matched by the glob, an error is raised.
+The file that matches the glob will be uploaded into the directory specified by the regexp.
+Only supports bash glob expansion, not regex.

 ## Example Configuration